kuvivek/drivingTheoryInGermany/README.md

 247. Where is it permitted to flash headlights to indicate your intention to overtake?
 ✅ In daylight outside built-up areas
 ✅ In darkness outside built-up areas
-❌In darkness in built-up areas
+❌ In darkness in built-up areas
 **Comment**:  Only outside built-up areas is it permitted to indicate your intention to overtake by flashing your headlights.
 Both during the day and in the dark.
 However, this must not dazzle other road users.